-Total assets are obviously dominated by assets held for unit-linked funds making up more than 96%.
-More details on positions exhibiting materiality (data point references are made to the quantitative reporting template S.02.01.02) are provided below for the business year YE18 (and for the previous business year YE17 resubmission):
+Total assets are obviously dominated by assets held for unit-linked funds making up more than 98% at YE19, similar to YE18 with some 97 %.
+More details on positions exhibiting materiality (data point references are made to the quantitative reporting template S.02.01.02) are provided below for the business year YE19 (and for the previous business year YE18):

-- R0220 Assets held for index-linked and unit-linked contracts, CHF 5'385.1m (CHF 5'999.2m): aggregated total amount of assets for which policyholders bear the investment risk valued at market value.
-The decrease in value during the business year can largely be explained by the decline in capital markets. - R0270 Reinsurance recoverables, CHF -13.3m (CHF -13.8m): is the present value of projected recoverables from reinsurance contract (please note the negative sign, i.e. under best estimate conditions reinsurance is expected to reduce value). - R0360 Insurance and intermediaries receivables, CHF 4.8m (CHF 5.2m): representing income fees accrued which will be received from clients shortly. - R0380 Receivables (trade, not insurance), CHF 70.2m (CHF 87.5m): Since the YE17 resubmission the advance tax payments made by CSLP's Italian branch to the Italian tax authorities are also shown under R0380 Receivable (trade, not insurance).
-(Before, the respective amount was shown under R0040 as deferred tax assets (DTA)).
+- R0200 Deposits other than cash equivalents, CHF 21.0m (CHF 0.0m): in 2019 shareholder assets were partly shifted from cash to short term time deposits in order to reduce the impact of negative interest rates. - R0220 Assets held for index-linked and unit-linked contracts, CHF 5'606.6m (CHF 5'385.1m): aggregated total amount of assets for which policyholders bear the investment risk valued at market value.
+The increase in value during the business year can largely be explained by the positive development of the capital markets. - R0270 Reinsurance recoverables, CHF -15.0m (CHF -13.3m): is the present value of projected recoverables from the reinsurance contract (please note the negative sign, i.e. under best estimate conditions reinsurance is expected to reduce value).
+The difference of last year's value compared to this year's value can mostly be explained by no more modelling a stop-loss reinsurance treaty on overall claims in the retention which under best estimate conditions would have generated value for CSLP but was no more prolonged in 2019 by the reinsurer.